Activities, Lesson Plans, and More

 The Truth about The First Thanksgiving by James W. Loewen

 Reproduced from Loewen's book "Lies My Teacher Told Me," this excerpt describes the original non-native settlers of what is now the United States and the impact they had on the natives.

 Contains a detailed account of the Mayflower ship, its ties to Plymouth Barbican, the journey, its passengers, and much more.

 Pilgrim Memorial State Park

-Features: Historic Site, Interpretive Programs, restrooms and Scenic Viewing Area.
+Features: Historic Site, Interpretive Programs, restrooms, and Scenic Viewing Area.
+In Plymouth, MA.

 Why the Wampanoag Signed a Peace Treaty with the Mayflower Pilgrims

 A brief overview of the history of the Wampanoag Peoples and the events leading up to their signing of a peace treaty with the Mayflower Pilgrims.
 From History.